Whatsapp Icon

 Managing and Treating Swelling in Cancer Patients

-Swelling, or edema, in cancer patients can significantly impact quality of life.
+Swelling, or edema, in cancer patients, can significantly impact the quality of life.
 It's often a side effect of cancer itself or a result of treatments such as chemotherapy, surgery, or radiation.
 Fortunately, there are practical steps both patients and caregivers can take to manage and treat edema effectively.
 Here, we'll explore a range of medical treatments and lifestyle changes that can help reduce swelling and improve comfort.

 Medical Treatments